amberouyangg/Lab-Report-2---Servers-and-Bugs/StringServer.md

 The symptom, as the output of running the tests:
 1. Failure:
 ![](fail.png)
 The symptom was that it was expecting a <3> but was a <4> instead.
-There's a pattern in the symptom where the length and .
+There's a pattern in the symptom where the length was 3, but actual length was 4 with the array lengths and assertion error.
 3. Doesn't induce a failure:
 ![](success.png)